 If you’re concerned that someone you know might be abusing inhalants, the following are some slang terms to look out for that describe either the inhalant itself or inhalant abuse:

 What Are Some Signs of Inhalant Abuse?

-In addition to learning the “lingo” that comes along with using and abusing inhalants, there are certain signs to look out for when it comes to identifying inhalant abuse.
-Some of the more common signs include:
+In addition to learning the “lingo” that comes along with inhalant use, there are certain signs to look out for when it comes to identifying inhalant abuse.
+Some of the more common signs of substance abuse include: